wooorm/trough/readme.md

 The first value in `input` is called the main input value.
 All other input values are called the rest input values.
-The values given to `callback` are the input values, merged with every non-nully output value.
+The values given to `callback` are the input values, merged with every non-nullish output value.

 *   If `middleware` throws an error, returns a promise that is rejected, or calls the given `done` function with an error, `callback` is invoked with that error
 *   If `middleware` returns a value or returns a promise that is resolved, that value is the main output value
-*   If `middleware` calls `done`, all non-nully values except for the first one (the error) overwrite the output values
+*   If `middleware` calls `done`, all non-nullish values except for the first one (the error) overwrite the output values

 ### `Trough`